-The Server Efficiency Rating Tool (SERT) was created by Standard Performance Evaluation Corporation (SPEC), the world’s leading organization for benchmarking expertise, at the request of the US Environmental Protection Agency.
+The SERT™ tool (Server Efficiency Rating Tool) was created by the Standard Performance Evaluation Corporation (SPEC), the world's leading organization for benchmarking expertise, at the request of the US Environmental Protection Agency.
 It is intended to measure server energy efficiency, initially as part of the second generation of the US Environmental Protection Agency (EPA) ENERGY STAR for Computer Servers program.
-Designed to be simple to configure and use via a comprehensive graphical user interface, the SERT uses a set of synthetic worklets to test discrete system components such as processors, memory and storage, providing detailed power consumption data at different load levels.
+Designed to be simple to configure and use via a comprehensive graphical user interface, the SERT™ tool uses a set of synthetic worklets to test discrete system components such as processors, memory and storage, providing detailed power consumption data at different load levels.
 Results are provided in both machine- and human-readable forms, enabling automatic submission to government-sponsored certification programs as well as both summary and detail reports for use by potential customers.

 The EPA’s ENERGY STAR for Computer Server Specification version 2 and SPEC

 SPEC applauds the EPA for its goal to drive toward greater energy